AripakaLakshmiPrathyusha11/Nirf_Ranking_Analysis/README.md

 # Nirf_Ranking_Analysis
-By using power bi tool i have analysed the Nirf_Ranking of 2022.
+By using Power BI tool i have analysed the Nirf_Ranking of 2022.